BraviNoname/Bravi/BossDisplayFixes/README.md

 - Ariya now uses the spell bg from Spell 5 for her Spells 6 and 7. (the idea is that she froze the stage bg so the background of her spells is affected, until the end of the fight)

 - Fixes the bug where Spell Cards that are timed out on Spell Practice have the bullets not deleted.

+- The explosions heard during Nina's final when she spawns her suns actually sound like ones now, like with Utsuho.